waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_3.md

 First, it shows us the [rspec expectation](https://www.relishapp.com/rspec/rspec-expectations/docs) that failed.
 Specifically, it expected an instance of the `Bike` class to respond to `working?`.
 (As before with the docking station, #<Bike:0x007f9d2c0b2ef0> refers to the instance of the Bike class that is being tested.)
 Where does this instance of the `Bike` class come from.
 Discuss this with your pair parter.
 Did we just read about it?

-Note also that this failure corresponds closely (although not exactly) to the error from our manual feature test at the end of stage 2.
+Note also that this failure corresponds closely (although not exactly) to the error from our manual test at the end of stage 2.
 Check back to reflect on the differences and similarities.

 Further, the test is almost telling us what to do.
 We don't have the method `working?`, so let's create one.
 Update the Bike class to include this method.